-An additional option for an employee to assist is to voluntarily transfer days to another employee who is experiencing a catastrophic illness.
+An additional option for an employee to assist is to voluntarily transfer days to another employee who is experiencing a catastrophic illness or injury.
+Participation in the Sick Leave Bank is not a requirement to donate or receive a donation of days utilizing the voluntary transfer of days process.
 The donating employee is not required to be a member of the Sick Leave Bank and is able to identify the employee they are donating day(s) to assist.